redwoz/azurestack-uptime-monitor/README.md

 The deployment template also provides the following optional inputs:
 - ubuntuSku: if a value for this parameter is not specified, the default value of 18.04-LTS will be used.
 Alternatively you can specify 16.04-LTS as input value.
 No other input values are allowed
-- triggerdId: This value is only relevant if the template is deployed more than once to the same resource group with existing resources from an earlier deployment with the same template.
+- triggerdId: This value is only relevant for updating the solution.
+The solution is updating by deploying the same to the same resource group with existing resources from an earlier deployment.
 If the environment is deployed for the first time, the Linux VM extension is triggered automatically.
 On subsequent deployments to the same resource group with the existing resources, the Linux VM extension is not executed by default.
 By specifying a different value for the triggerId the Linux VM extension executes again (as long as the triggerId has a different value than the previous deployment).
 The default value of the triggerId is 1.
-It excepts any value between 1 and 100
+It excepts any value between 1 and 100.

 ## Deployment for disconnected environment